GrispLasp/grisp-lasp/README.md

 ## Auto-deployment script usage :

 The script detects when the SD Card is inserted and compiles the project, deploys and unmounts the card automatically.
 The script requires sudo privilegies for unmounting.

+Note : the rebar.config must not call unmount/umount in the post_script argument for the grisp plugin.

 Usage :